Financial-Times/engineering-progression/site/pages/working-group.md

 You can check the [current Working Group members on GitHub](https://github.com/orgs/Financial-Times/teams/engineering-progression-working-group/members).

+## Responsibilities

+Members of the working group are responsible for:

+  * Answering questions about the competency framework
+  * Coordinating changes to the competencies, and making sure they meet the [language guidelines](https://github.com/Financial-Times/engineering-progression/blob/master/docs/language.md)
+  * Communicating competency changes to all engineers who use the framework
+  * Working with PTE and TLG if their input is needed on a task
+  * Maintaining the competency framework [repo](https://github.com/orgs/Financial-Times/engineering-progression) and [website](https://engineering-progression.ft.com/), including reviewing pull requests and responding to issues

 ## Process

 Now that the competencies have stabilised, the Working Group meets once a week.
 We discuss any issues that have been opened since the last meeting, as well as planning future work.
 Tasks are assigned to individuals on a voluntary basis.